Harold Shipman: Aftermath

 In January 2001, Chris Gregg, a senior West Yorkshire Police detective, was selected to lead an investigation into 22 of the West Yorkshire deaths.
 Following this, The Shipman Inquiry, submitted in July 2002, concluded that he had killed at least 218 of his patients between 1975 and 1998, during which time he practised in Todmorden (1974–1975) and Hyde (1977–1998).
-Dame Janet Smith, the judge who submitted the report, admitted that many more deaths of a suspicious nature could not be definitively ascribed to Shipman.
+Janet Smith, the judge who submitted the report, said that there were further deaths about which there was so little evidence that a conclusion on whether they were unlawful killings could not be reached.
 Most of his victims were elderly women in good health.

 In her sixth and final report, issued on 24 January 2005, Smith reported that she believed that Shipman had killed three patients, and she had serious suspicions about four further deaths, including that of a four-year-old girl, during the early stage of his medical career at Pontefract General Infirmary.
 In total, 459 people died while under his care between 1971 and 1998, but it is uncertain how many of those were murder victims, as he was often the only doctor to certify a death.
 Smith's estimate of Shipman's total victim count over that 27-year period was 250.

-The GMC charged six doctors, who signed cremation forms for Shipman's victims, with misconduct, claiming they should have noticed the pattern between Shipman's home visits and his patients' deaths.
-All these doctors were found not guilty.
-In October 2005, a similar hearing was held against two doctors who worked at Tameside General Hospital in 1994, who failed to detect that Shipman had deliberately administered a "grossly excessive" dose of morphine.
+The GMC charged six doctors who signed cremation forms for Shipman's victims with misconduct on the grounds that they should have noticed the pattern between Shipman's home visits and his patients' deaths; they were all found not guilty.
+In October 2005 the GMC found two doctors who worked at Tameside General Hospital in 1994 guilty of serious professional misconduct for failing to report their concerns and for giving misleading evidence to the Shipman inquiry.
 The Shipman Inquiry recommended changes to the structure of the GMC.

 In 2005, it came to light that Shipman may have stolen jewellery from his victims.
 In 1998, police had seized over £10,000 worth of jewellery they found in his garage.
 In March 2005, when Primrose asked for its return, police wrote to the families of Shipman's victims asking them to identify the jewellery.
 Unidentified items were handed to the Assets Recovery Agency in May.
 The investigation ended in August.
 Authorities returned 66 pieces to Primrose and auctioned 33 pieces that she confirmed were not hers.
 Proceeds of the auction went to Tameside Victim Support.
 The only piece returned to a murdered patient's family was a platinum diamond ring, for which the family provided a photograph as proof of ownership.

 A memorial garden to Shipman's victims, called the Garden of Tranquillity, opened in Hyde Park, Hyde, on 30 July 2005.
 As of early 2009, families of over 200 of the victims of Shipman were still seeking compensation for the loss of their relatives.
 In September 2009, letters Shipman wrote in prison to friends were to be sold at auction, but following complaints from victims' relatives and the media, the sale was withdrawn.